Whether it's loose leaf tea from the late ’90s or from this year's harvest you got just weeks ago, here is some advice on how to keep your tea fresh.

 How to store tea properly?

-Not everyone has access to a vacuum machine and putting the tea in the fridge can cause it to spoil.
-Storing loose leaf tea in a tea canister, tea caddy, is ideal.
-We recommend using a container that is odor-free, blocks sunlight and can keep the tea tightly sealed.
-Avoid plastic, paper bags or clear jars.
-Once open, at home, we keep our tea in the foiled bag wrapped with a rubber band.
-At our tea room we have different canisters for different teas.
+Storing loose leaf tea in a tea canister, tea caddy, or metalized foil bag is the easier and the most effective.
+We recommend using a container that is odor-free, blocks sunlight, and can keep the tea tightly sealed.
+Avoid plastic, paper bags, or clear jars.

-Much like a spice, we also recommend labeling the tea with the date that you got it, that way you know when you received it.
+Much like spices, we also recommend labeling the tea with the date that you got it, that way you know when you received it.